koalalorenzo/blog/content/posts/202212-tips-switching-to-helix-editor/index.md

 The default file browser in Helix (`helix .`) is missing the ability to filter files by their content, rather than just their names.
-While the default file browser does use fuzzy search, it only searches for matches in the file names, which can be limiting if you are looking for a specific piece of text within a large number of files.
+While the default file browser does use fuzzy search, it only searches for matches in the file names, which can be limiting if you are looking for a specific piece of text within many files.

 To address this issue, I modified a bash function[^copy-pasta] that uses [fzf](https://github.com/junegunn/fzf) and